-Domestic sale to retail networks constitutes approx. 21% of the Group's sales revenue.
-TOYA S.A. cooperates with 8 large networks in Poland.
+Domestic sale to retail networks constitutes approx. 18% of the Group's sales revenue.
+TOYA S.A. cooperates with several large networks in Poland.
 The Parent Company sells industrial goods on the basis of its customers' orders for specific quantities of products to be delivered on specific dates.
 Upon acceptance, these orders give rise to typical contractual obligations.
 In this channel, the Company cooperates with customers with established market positions that are reliable and financially transparent and have a sound payment history.
 One exception was the company Nomi S.A. which, in previous years, was one of the most important network customers.
-In March 2015, the liquidation bankruptcy of this company was announced and, therefore, the entire amount receivable was covered by a write-down.
+In March 2015, the liquidation bankruptcy of this company was announced.